cameton/KernelInterpolation/README.md

 # SKI.jl
+A collection of various utilities for computing kernel interpolants in Julia.

-A Julia implementation of the works of Andrew Gordon Wilson, Ian Delbridge, David Bindel, and others.
+Implementations draw largely from the papers of Andrew Gordon Wilson, David Bindel, Ian Delbridge (#TODO add specific citations).